ethanhung2007/simt-gpu-core/README.md

 ## Architecture

-The SIMT core will be staged pipelined with N (to be determined) warps, a warp scheduler, and other units (will finish when microarchitecture is more concrete).
+The SIMT core will be pipelined with N (to be determined) warps, a warp scheduler, and other units (will finish when microarchitecture is more concrete).

 ## Implementation Specifics